nuriel77/hornet-playbook/README.md

 The recommended way to configure the file without having to worry about it getting overwritten is by copying the variables file to a new overwrite file.

-**NOTE** due to recent changes the method below may differ.
-(WIP)

 Copy the config variables file to a new file:
 ```sh
 cp /opt/hornet-playbook/group_vars/all/hornet-config-file.yml /opt/hornet-playbook/group_vars/all/z-append.yml
 ```
 Edit the `/opt/hornet-playbook/group_vars/all/z-append.yml` as required (using nano, vi or your preferred editor).
 The variable names are similar to how you'd read the `config.json`.
-For example `hornet_coo_merkle_tree_depth` would correspond to `coordinator.merkleTreeFilePath` in `config.json`.
+For example `hornet_config_snapshots_local_downloadURLs` corresponds to `snapshots.local.downloadURLs` in `config.json`.
 If you want to see the actual mapping you can view the template file in `/opt/hornet-playbook/roles/hornet/templates/config.json.j2`.

 Then re-run the playbook while tagging the task to update the configuration file.
 Any variables you have overwritten and modified in `z-append.yml` will be applied and take precedence.
 ```sh